 What’s on the Ballot?

 This site uses your voter registration information to display the specific elections and races that you are eligible to vote for in the upcoming election period.
 It also tells you the polling locations closest to your residence or any other address you would like to enter.
-You will need to enter your Last Name and Voter Unique Identification or Birth Date to see your personalized information.
+You will need to enter your Last Name and Birth Date, or Voter Unique Identification (VUID) to see your personalized information.

 On the Sample Ballot for All of Travis County, you may see: